Hegemege/molek-syntez-solitaire-bot/README.md

 # Requirements

-Requires Python 3 and a couple of packages
+Requires (Python 3)[https://www.python.org/downloads/] and a couple of packages

 -   PIL (aka Pillow, Python Imaging Library)
 -   pynput

-Recommended to install them via pip (if you use Python for other development, please set up a new virtual env to avoid version conflicts, since some dependencies are forced to a specific version).
+Easiest way to install them is via pip (if you use Python for other development, please set up a new virtual env to avoid version conflicts, since some dependencies are forced to a specific version).

 First, navigate to the directory where you cloned this repository to with the command `cd` (or on Windows, if you have installed Git Bash, you can right click to "Open Git Bash here", or Shift+Right click to open the command line in the project directory) and run